Utah Travel Guide: Mighty Five National Parks, Moab, Park City, and Road Trip Tips

 Utah is built for outdoor travel.
 The state offers red rock canyons, desert arches, slot canyons, rivers, cliffs, alpine lakes, ski resorts, mountain trails, and dark night skies.

 For first-time outdoor travelers, the best approach is to choose accessible hikes, scenic drives, and viewpoints instead of overloading the trip with advanced trails.
-Zion, Bryce, Arches, Capitol Reef, and Moab all offer big scenery without needing extreme difficulty.
+Zion, Bryce, Arches, Capitol Reef, Canyonlands, and Moab all offer big scenery without needing extreme difficulty.

-If you love scenic outdoor USA trips, Utah compares naturally with Arizona, Colorado, Nevada, Oregon, and Alaska.
+If you love scenic outdoor USA trips, Utah compares naturally with Arizona, Colorado, Nevada, California, and Alaska.
 Utah is one of the best desert and canyon states, while Alaska is the bigger wilderness and wildlife bucket-list option.

 Best Adventure Experiences in Utah